rnapier/cocoaphony-blog/source/_drafts/mockery.md

 ## No, smaller than that

-But what we we pulled them into a separate type like?
+But what if we pulled them into a separate type like?
 What if instead of `KeychainProtocol`, it were `KeychainStorage` and `Keychain` HAS-A storage rather than IS-A storage?

 So the storage is just a struct: